emacsmirror/repo-grep/SECURITY.md

 # Security Policy for repo-grep

 ## Overview

-[repo-grep](https://github.com/BHFock/repo-grep) is a tool for performing local, read-only recursive grep searches within Emacs.
+[repo-grep](https://github.com/BHFock/repo-grep) is a tool for performing local, read-only, recursive grep searches within Emacs.
 It operates entirely on local files and directories, using standard system utilities and Emacs core functionality.

 ## Security Considerations

-- repo-grep does not initiate any network connections.
+- `repo-grep` does not initiate any network connections.
-- It does not execute any remote code or require elevated system permissions.
+- It does not execute remote code or require elevated system permissions.
-- Inputs passed to shell commands are sanitised to minimise risks of shell injection.
+- Inputs passed to shell commands are sanitised to minimise the risk of shell injection.
 - The tool relies on standard system `grep` utilities and Emacs features.

+## Trust Model

+`repo-grep` assumes a trusted local development environment.
+It does not attempt to sandbox or verify the integrity of the underlying `grep` binary or Emacs installation.
+Users are responsible for ensuring their system tools are secure and up to date.

 ## Reporting Security Issues

-If you discover a security vulnerability or have concerns related to repo-grep, please report it by opening an issue on this GitHub repository.
+If you discover a security vulnerability or have concerns related to `repo-grep`, please report it by opening an issue on this GitHub repository.
+For sensitive disclosures, you may also contact the maintainer directly via GitHub.

 ## Updates and Releases

-Users are encouraged to use tagged releases or specific commits to ensure supply-chain integrity.
-Reviewing the source code is recommended for those with security concerns.
+Users are encouraged to rely on tagged releases or specific commits to ensure supply-chain integrity.
+Reviewing the source code is recommended for users with security concerns.